imagej/imagej.github.io/_pages/plugins/limeseg.md

 To help understand how LimeSeg does this, please download this sample dataset output (unzip file https://raw.githubusercontent.com/NicoKiaru/TestImages/master/LimeSegOutput/DubSeg.zip).

-Open Fiji, then launch LimeSeg GUI (**Plugins&gt;LimeSeg&gt;Show GUI**).
+Open Fiji, then launch LimeSeg GUI ({% include bc path="Plugins|LimeSeg|Show GUI" %}).
 LimeSeg graphical user interface pops up (click ok on the warning message).
 The GUI consists of an upper panel that can apply different actions on LimeSeg.
 Tabs separate the different kinds of objects where actions can be applied.
 The lower part contains information about LimeSeg state.

 ![](/media/LimeSegGUI.png "LimeSegGUI.png")